 As increasing numbers of people have come to the U.S.-Mexico border fleeing violence and insecurity in their home countries, the U.S. government has responded by restricting access to asylum through such policies as “turnback,” Remain in Mexico and family separation.
-Most recently, the government has put in place a new policy that renders nearly all asylum seekers arriving at the southern border ineligible even to make a claim for asylum in this country, unless they have already gone through the process of applying for asylum in another country, such as Mexico or Guatemala.
+A year after its implementation, Remain in Mexico has now expanded to U.S. ports of entry in Nogales, Arizona.
+Similarly, the expansion of the “safe third country rule” renders nearly all asylum seekers arriving at the southern border ineligible even to make a claim for asylum in this country, unless they have already gone through the process of applying for asylum in another country, such as Mexico or Guatemala.
 This policy is cause for significant concern.
 Both of these countries lack the capacity to process large numbers of asylum claims, or to ensure the safety of migrants who are seeking protection.

 Pope Francis asks us instead to “welcome, protect, promote, and integrate” those seeking refuge in our country, including migrants and asylum seekers.
 (Message for the 2018 World Day of Migrants and Refugees).
 Committed by our faith to the inherent dignity of every human being, please join us in calling on all members of Congress to put an end to these unreasonable barriers being put in the way of asylum seekers.